June-Tree/Godot-Source-Code-Obfuscator/README.md

 python gdscript_unobfuscator.py
 ```

+## Final notes

+Make sure to store the obfuscation data file in a safe location.
+<sub>The goal for this is to provide a lightweight means to obfuscate and retrieve obfuscated code, should you loose the original and only have access to obfuscated code. </sub>

+If you're looking for a plugin for use from within godot itself, [GDMaim](https://github.com/cherriesandmochi/gdmaim) is an excellent tool for that.

+### Future plans

+- Scrambling scene names
+- Scrambling asset names
+- Randomizing file locations

 ## Other ways to help secure your code

 - Use compiled bytecode `.gdc` instead of plain text scripts